yqwoe/feedmob-figaro/README.md

 ### Tip
 This Gem start when rails before configuration,
-If you single start sidekiq, Please pull sart rails server first.
+If you single start sidekiq, Please start rails server first.

 ### Using in development